paperless-ngx/paperless-ngx/docs/utilities.rst

 Disabling Encryption
 ....................

-Basic usage to enable encryption of your document store
+Basic usage to enable encryption of your document store:

 (Note: Again, if ``PAPERLESS_PASSPHRASE`` isn't set already, you need to specify it here)